 A script of R commands can be provided, which uses the variables created by

-runDE to compute DE.
+runDE to compute DE and GO enrichment.
 RunDE

 writes the data into the R environment (e.g. the count data is written to a matrix called